-Table 47 Configuration > Object > AP Profile > SSID > Security List > Add/Edit Security Profile> Security Mode: wpa3 (continued)
+Table 58 Configuration > Object > AP Profile > SSID > Security List > Add/Edit Security Profile > Security Mode: wpa3 (continued)

-LABEL DESC RIPTIO N Radius Server Secret Enter the shared secret password of the RADIUS server to be used for authentication.
+IABEL DESC RIPIIO N Radius Server IP Address Enter the IP address of the RADIUS server to be used for authentication.
+Radius Server Port Enter the port number of the RADIUS server to be used for authentication.
+Radius Server Secret Enter the shared secret password of the RADIUS server to be used for authentication.
 Primary / Secondary Accounting Server Activate Select the check box to enable user accounting through an external authentication server.
 Accounting Server IP Address Enter the IP address of the external accounting server in dotted decimal notation.
 Accounting Server Port Enter the port number of the external accounting server.
 The default port number is 1813.
 You need not change this value unless your network administrator instructs you to do so with additional information.
 Accounting Share Secret Enter a password (up to 128 alphanumeric characters) as the key to be shared between the external accounting server and the Zyxel Device.
 The key must be the same on the external accounting server and your Zyxel Device.
 The key is not sent over the network.
 Accounting Interim Update This field is available only when you enable user accounting through an external authentication server.
 Select this to have the Zyxel Device send subscriber status updates to the accounting server at the interval you specify.
 Interim Update Interval Specify the time interval for how often the Zyxel Device is to send a subscriber status update to the accounting server.
-General Server Settings NAS IP Address If the RADIUS server requires the Zyxel Device to provide the NAS (Network IP address attribute, enter it here.
-NAS Identifier If the RADIUS server requires the Zyxel Device to provide the NAS (Network identifier attribute, enter it here.
-The NAS identifier is to identify the source request.
-It could be the NAS's fully qualified domain name. ОК Click OK to save your changes back to the Zyxel Device.
+General Server Settings NAS IP Address If the RADIUS server requires the Zyxel Device to provide the NAS (Network Access Server) IP address attribute, enter it here.
+NAS Identifier If the RADIUS server requires the Zyxel Device to provide the NAS (Network Access Server) identifier attribute, enter it here.
+The NAS identifier is to identify the source of access request.
+It could be the NAS's fully qualified domain name.
+OK Click \mathbf{OK} to save your changes back to the Zyxel Device.
 Cancel Click Cancel to exit this screen without saving your changes.